serejandmyself/foundation-ceremony/foundation.md

 - And claim after a certain round has finished and the price has been calculated
 - After the claim, the user may use the vesting app to vest the received THC until the end of the auction and receive CYB.
 They may also transfer their THC and use them

-The Agent can initialize the auction and stop it.
 The app needs permissions to interact with other apps.

 #### Deploy to Aragon Package Manager (APM)
 APM is a DAO that can deploy packets.
 It has different rights, for example, it lets you configure who can start, update or use the application.